Yeshiva University Pride Alliance

 This case is likely to be appealed as far as possible, potentially up to and including the Supreme Court of the United States, and Bond will continue to monitor it for any new developments.

-If you have any questions or would like assistance, please contact Lisa Feldman or the Bond attorney with whom you are regularly in contact.
+If you have any questions or would like assistance, please contact the Bond attorney with whom you are regularly in contact.

 1 Alliance v.
 Yeshiva University, No. 154010/21, 2022 WL 2158381, at *1 (N.Y.
 Sup.
 Ct.
 June 14, 2022).